MobileChromeApps/harness/harness-push/README.md

 **You must** press the "Start Listening" button on the main menu of the App Harness prior to using any of the requests below.

 There are currently four kinds of requests you can make:

+## Port Forwarding

+If you are not on the same network, you can use adb to port forward:

+    adb forward tcp:2424 tcp:2424

+When done:

+    adb forward --remove tcp:2424

 ### Push - `cordova serve`